 So this post isn’t quite a “Why You Should Read …” but at the same time, I did want to throw this book out for consideration.

-You might have hear of it.
-Bullshit Jobs by David Graeber is the eventual path taken by an essay written in the early 2010s that you might have heard of.
+You might have heard of it.
+Bullshit Jobs by David Graeber is the eventual path taken by an essay written in the early 2010s that you also might have heard of.
 Specifically because it set the internet on fire for a time, prompting everyone from national news chains to CEOs and middle managers everywhere (unsurprisingly, given the context) to descend upon the small web-host that carried it, crashing it numerous times.

 You can still read the original essay on that same site, in fact, and it’s reproduced in the opening chapter of the book.
 And it still argues the same thing: That many of the jobs embraced by modern America are, in fact (and understand I’m using the author’s terms here), bullshit.
 They’re pointless jobs that serve no real purpose, to the degree that if those “working” them were to secretly vanish, no one would notice.